devnatres/DashProject/README.md

 (Please, excuse my english.
 Corrections for both english and code are welcome!)

 The idea is to provide a frantic experience using a very simple control.
+The atmosphere mixes sci-fi technology and medieval features.

 Each level consists in a top-down tiled map where you can freely move the hero looking for enemies (with a simple radar support) to defeat them in a race against time.
 The hero moves teleporting to nearby places.
 He attacks automatically to nearby enemies using swords.

 He can take cover only when he is near to low obstacles.
 There aren't high obstacles, so the hero can be shot if he is not near an obstacle.

-The atmosphere mixes sci-fi technology and medieval features.
+There will be combos and special attacks.

 If development progresses fast enough (what's this?) the game will have an adventure context with some brief cutscenes.